Table of Contents

 - No intellectual property restrictions should apply to data except those determined necessary by the ROC to protect the broad public interest.

-- Users or registrants should be allowed to decide how to use their Legal Entity Identifier without restriction.
+- Users or registrants should have the freedom to decide how to use their Legal Entity Identifier without restriction.

 - Any eligible entity should be able to obtain an LEI under unbiased and non-discriminatory terms.